-The autonomic nervous system (VNS) consists of two parts, the (more activating) sympathetic and the (more inhibiting) parasympathetic nervous system.
-These two systems form a dynamic balance.
-The autonomic nervous system is partially autonomous, i.e. many reactions are controlled directly in the spinal cord without the involvement of the brain, while others are regulated by higher-level entities (hypothalamus, brainstem, limbic system).
+The autonomic nervous system is semi-autonomous, i.e. many reactions are controlled directly in the spinal cord without the involvement of the brain, while others are regulated by higher-level instances (hypothalamus, brain stem, limbic system).

-Sympathetic and parasympathetic nervous systems are not rigidly connected like a seesaw, but can be active or passive independently of each other.
+The sympathetic and parasympathetic nervous systems are not rigidly connected like a seesaw, but can be active or passive independently of each other.

 1. Sympathetic nervous system (activating)¶

-Its nerves lead from the brainstem to the thoracic and lumbar parts of the spinal cord.
+Its nerves lead from the brain stem to the thoracic and lumbar parts of the spinal cord.

 The sympathetic nervous system is a network of the brain regions